zkir21/betterFly/README.md

 # BetterFly ![Plugin Logo](https://i.imgur.com/z1Jxx4D.png)
 Intellij IDEA plugin allows to redeploy JBoss resource files on the fly.

-All non java class files are considered as resources ones.
+All non java class files are considered as resource ones.

 ## Build
 Set variable _org.gradle.java.home_ in gradle.properties to JDK with version greater than or equal to 17.